XCSoar/XCSoar/XCSoarV4-README.txt

 - New high-visibility icons for flight modes by Simon Taylor.
 - Blinking logger icon when logger is active.
 - Code cleanups, eliminated BOOL occurances
+- Fixed missing sentances in IGC file, so now loadable by TaskNav
+- Added "Logger note blahblah" event to put a pilot note in IGC log file.

 Changes from 4.22 to 4.5beta2